 Core tip: The assessment of liver fibrosis in chronic hepatitis C patients is important to make therapeutic decisions and predict clinical outcomes.
 Due to various drawbacks related to the use of liver biopsy, individual markers and scores have been validated with feeble accuracy to assess intermediate stages of fibrosis.
 Our study showed promising results for the metabonomics strategy as a non-invasive tool to distinguish patients with significant fibrosis, advanced fibrosis, and cirrhosis, with sensitivity and specificity values above 95% and high accuracy in the gray zone of aspartate aminotransferase to platelet ratio index and fibrosis index based on four factors, which could avoid a large number of biopsies in these patients.

 Batista AD, Barros CJP, Costa TBBC, de Godoy MMG, Silva RD, Santos JC, de Melo Lira MM, Jucá NT, Lopes EP, Silva RO.
-Proton Nuclear Magnetic Resonance-based metabonomic models for non-invasive diagnosis of liver fibrosis in chronic hepatitis C: Optimizing the classification of intermediate fibrosis.
+Proton nuclear magnetic resonance-based metabonomic models for non-invasive diagnosis of liver fibrosis in chronic hepatitis C: Optimizing the classification of intermediate fibrosis.
 World J Hepatol 2018; In press

 INTRODUCTION